daikelcutino-spec/Leoparedes/replit.md

 ## Recent Changes

+**October 3, 2025**
+- ✅ **MAJOR REFACTORING**: Unified command handling system for public chat and whisper commands
+- ✅ Created central `handle_command` method that processes all commands with automatic response routing
+- ✅ Commands now work seamlessly in both public chat (with @ mention) and private whispers
+- ✅ Refactored `on_chat` method (reduced from 2000+ lines to 56 lines)
+- ✅ Added new `on_whisper` method to handle private whisper commands
+- ✅ Removed 690 lines of duplicate code (file reduced from 6397 to 5708 lines)
+- ✅ All commands now use unified `send_response()` helper for smart routing
+- ✅ Bot tested and running successfully with no errors

 **October 2, 2025**
 - ✅ Installed Python 3.11.13 runtime environment
 - ✅ Installed highrise-bot-sdk (v24.1.0) and dependencies via uv package manager